KostasDimakis/kd-blog/content/blog/snowy-mountaintops-oh-wait/index.md

 ## Back in London

 Aaaand... that's a wrap on the holidays.
 Man, that was a long break.
-Next year I might switch it up a bit.
+Next year I might switch it up.
 I've got a few things on my mind.
 The flight was good, with no delays, my home was clean, and my bed was already made for me.
 Time to get back to a work 👨🏻‍💻, gym 🏋🏻, study 📖, sleep 💤 routine.